-The World Health Organization has declared a pandemic following the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus that is currently affecting many parts of the world, including the United States and Georgia.
-On March 13, 2020, the President of the United States declared the COVID-19 pandemic a national emergency and on March 14, 2020 the Georgia Governor declared a Public Health State of Emergency.
-As a result of the COVID-19 pandemic and the subsequent protective measures to mitigate the spread of the virus, there have been unprecedented economic disruptions globally and in the United States, including Georgia and our members' service territories.
+In March 2020, the World Health Organization declared a pandemic following the outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus currently affecting many parts of the world, including the United States and Georgia.
+In response, most jurisdictions, including the United States and Georgia, instituted restrictions on travel, public gatherings and non-essential business operations.
+While some of these restrictions have been relaxed in Georgia, many of the restrictions remain in place and there is no guarantee restrictions will not be reimposed.
+As a result of the COVID-19 pandemic and the subsequent protective measures to mitigate the spread of the virus, there have been significant economic disruptions globally and in the United States, including Georgia and our members' service territories.

 As an electric utility, we are deemed part of the nation's critical infrastructure and have continued operating during the pandemic to provide electricity to our members and the populations they serve.
-To protect our associates and the public and to maintain operating capabilities, we have implemented applicable business continuity plans, including working remotely where possible, increased cleaning frequency at business locations, implemented applicable safety and health guidelines issued by federal and state officials and established protocols to maintain generation reliability.
+To protect our associates and the public and to maintain operating capabilities, we implemented applicable business continuity plans, including working remotely where possible; increased cleaning frequency at business locations; implemented applicable safety and health guidelines issued by federal and state officials; and established protocols to maintain generation reliability.
+In June, we began a phased reopening of our corporate offices with new safety protocols intended to reduce the risk of transmission of COVID-19.
 To date, these measures have been effective in maintaining our critical operations and we continue to keep in contact with state and federal regulators to ensure the safety of our associates and reliability of our generation facilities.

-The drivers, speed, and depth of the current economic disruption are unprecedented and have reduced energy demand, primarily in the commercial and industrial classes.
-As a partial offset to these reductions, social distancing and shelter-in-place policies have increased demand from residential customers in the short term.
+The recent and ongoing economic disruptions are unprecedented and have reduced energy demand, primarily in the commercial and industrial classes.
+As a partial offset to these reductions, social distancing and remote work policies have increased demand from residential customers in the short term.
 Approximately 2/3 of our members' sales are to residential customers.
-For March and April 2020, our preliminary analysis indicates that the impact of the COVID-19 pandemic reduced our members' overall energy demand by approximately two percent compared to the same two-month period in 2019.
+For the second quarter of 2020, our preliminary analysis indicates that the impact of the COVID-19 pandemic reduced our members' overall energy demand by approximately two to three percent compared to the same quarter of 2019.
 The ultimate impact on us and our members, including demand for electricity and the continued ability of our members' customers' to pay for electric service, is subject to many factors, including the duration and severity of the COVID-19 pandemic and the resulting economic conditions.

-In addition, the COVID-19 pandemic has impacted productivity levels and the pace of activity completion at Vogtle Units No. 3 and No. 4 and has caused volatility in capital markets that led to a decrease in the fair value of certain of our investments, each as discussed further herein.
+In addition, the COVID-19 pandemic has impacted productivity levels and the pace of activity completion at Vogtle Units No. 3 and No. 4 and temporarily disrupted capital markets that impacted the fair value of certain of our investments and our ability to issue commercial paper for certain periods of 2020 as discussed further herein.
 While the ultimate outcome of these matters is uncertain, to date, the COVID-19 pandemic has not had a material impact on our business, financial condition or operations.

-Additional information regarding COVID-19 and its potential impacts on us and our members is provided throughout Management's Discussion and Analysis of Financial Condition and Results of Operations and in "Risk Factors."
+Additional information regarding COVID-19 and its potential impacts on us and our members is provided throughout "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in "Risk Factors."